fukamachi/caveman/README.markdown

 ### Start a server

 Your application has functions named `start` and `stop` to start/stop your web application.
-This is a example assuming that the name of your application is "myapp".
+This is a example that assumes that the name of your application is "myapp".

 ```common-lisp
 (myapp:start :port 8080)
 ```

-As Caveman bases on Clack/Lack, you can choose which server to run on -- Hunchentoot, mod_lisp or FastCGI.
+As Caveman is based on Clack/Lack, you can choose which server to run on -- Hunchentoot, mod_lisp or FastCGI.

 ```common-lisp
 (myapp:start :server :hunchentoot :port 8080)
 (myapp:start :server :fcgi :port 8080)
 ```

-I recommend you to use Hunchentoot in local machine and use FastCGI/Woo for production environment.
+I recommend you use Hunchentoot on a local machine, and use FastCGI/Woo in a production environment.

 You can also start your application by using [clackup command](https://github.com/fukamachi/clack/blob/master/roswell/clackup.ros).